hafizrauf/dc_data-integration/README.md

 1. Compile schema inference/schema + instances/Preprocessing.ipynb to get schema level information from tables.
 2. The generated TextPre1.csv can then be used to produce a dense embedding matrix (X.text) using SBERT by compiling schema inference/schema only/SBERT+FastText.py
-3. We have X.text feature vector that will be used to get clustering results in SDCN by compiling 3.1  DC/SDCNcalcu_graph.py to generate KNN graph 3.2  DC/SDCN/data/pretrain.py for pretraining or DNN version 3.3  DC/SDCN/sdcn.py for clustering results
+3. We have X.text feature vector that will be used to get clustering results in SDCN by compiling.

+   3.1.
+DC/SDCNcalcu_graph.py to generate KNN graph

+   3.2.
+DC/SDCN/data/pretrain.py for pretraining or DNN version

+   3.3.
+DC/SDCN/sdcn.py for clustering results